Mom creates hashtag #NoCoronaSummerSlide, gives away books to highlight importance of reading Mom creates hashtag #NoCoronaSummerSlide, gives away books to highlight importance of reading

 One of the reasons that Matthews believes Literacy in the H.O.O.D. is able to help the disenfranchised is because they can relate to her and her son.

 "I look like them and they look like me.
 My son looks like their kids and their grandkids.
 And we're approachable," said Matthews.
-"If I see a dad, I'm go up to him and say, "Can I give you a book to read to your daughter?"
+"If I see a dad, I go up to him and say, 'Can I give you a book to read to your daughter?'"

 Matthews focuses on helping families in the inner city but says it doesn't matter where kids live, "if you're in a home with readers, those children at home are going to read."